 In public assembly occupancies having an occupant load greater than 100 with fixed seating, a minimum ceiling height of 25 feet and that have a minimum of two certified fire fighters on site with proper firefighting equipment as determined by the local fire official, flame effects before an audience shall be permitted in accordance with NFPA 160, Standard for Flame Effects Before an Audience, as adopted by this Chapter.
-The ceiling height may be lowered to a minimum of 15 feet upon approval of the authority having jurisdiction having witnessed a demonstration of all types of devices being used in the display."
+The ceiling height may be lowered to a minimum of 15 feet upon approval of the authority having jurisdiction having witnessed a demonstration of all types of devices being used in the display.

-- 3. Delete section 310.1 'General' its entirety and substitute in its place the following: - 310.1 "General.
-The smoking or carrying of a lighted pipe, cigar, cigarette or any other type of smoking paraphernalia or material is prohibited in areas indicated in Sections 310.2 through 31.8, buildings, structures, or areas, or portions of buildings, structures, or areas, as indicated is this in any other code or standard as adopted by the Rules and Regulations of the Safety Fire Commissioner, or where prohibited in accordance Chapter 12A of Title 31 of the O.C.G.A."

-- 4. Delete section 319.1 'General' its entirety and substitute in its place the following: - 319.1 General.
-Mobile food preparation vehicles that are equipped with appliances that produce smoke or grease-laden vapors shall comply with NFPA 96, Standard for Ventilation Control and Fire Protection of Commercial Cooking Operations as adopted by this Chapter 120-3-3 and this section. - 5.
+- 3. Delete section 310.1 "General" its entirety and substitute in its place the following: - 310.1 General.
+The smoking or carrying of a lighted pipe, cigar, cigarette or any other type of smoking paraphernalia or material is prohibited in areas indicated in Sections 310.2 through 31.8, buildings, structures, or areas, or portions of buildings, structures, or areas, as indicated is this Code, or where prohibited by Chapter 12A of Title 31. - 4.
+Delete section 319.1 'General' its entirety and substitute in its place the following: - 319.1 General.
+Mobile food preparation vehicles that are equipped with appliances that produce smoke or grease-laden vapors shall comply with NFPA 96, Standard for Ventilation Control and Fire Protection of Commercial Cooking Operations as adopted by this Subject 120-3-3 and this section. - 5.
 Delete section 319.3 'Exhaust hood' in its entirety and substitute in its place the following: - 319.3 Exhaust hood.
-Cooking equipment that produces grease-laden vapors shall be provided with a kitchen exhaust hood that complies with NFPA 96, Standard for Ventilation Control and Fire Protection of Commercial Cooking Operations as adopted by this Chapter 120-3-3. - 6.
-Delete section 319.4 'Fire protection' in its entirety and substitute in its place the following: - 319.4 Fire protection.
-Fire protection shall be provided in accordance with NFPA 96, Standard for Ventilation Control and Fire Protection of Commercial Cooking Operations as adopted by this Chapter 120-3-3.3 3 of the Rules and Regulations of the Safety Fire Commissioner."

-7. Add a new Section 320 to read as follows.
+Cooking equipment that produces grease-laden vapors shall be provided with a kitchen exhaust hood that complies with NFPA 96, Standard for Ventilation Control and Fire Protection of Commercial Cooking Operations as adopted by this Subject 120-3-3.

+- 6. Delete section 319.4 'Fire protection' in its entirety and substitute in its place the following: - 319.4 Fire protection.
+Fire protection shall be provided in accordance with NFPA 96, Standard for Ventilation Control and Fire Protection of Commercial Cooking Operations as adopted by this Subject 120-3-3-.03 of the Rules and Regulations of the Safety Fire Commissioner. - 7.
+Add a new Section 320 to read as follows:

-320 - Lithium-Ion and Lithium-Ion Metal Battery Storage
+320. Lithium-Ion and Lithium-Ion Metal Battery Storage